-Tokyo is the ultimate 24-hour city, but look behind its frantic, hightech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating city.
-Begin your full day tour of Tokyo starting with a stroll through the Imperial Palace East Garden (you will not enter the palace itself).
-Next, continue to the Meiji Shrine, dedicated to the Emperor and his wife.
-Enter through the 12-meter-high tori gate, where you will need to wash your hands as part of the cleansing ritual before entering.
+Start your morning with a stroll in the beautiful Imperial Palace East Garden (you will not enter the palace itself) Home of the imperial Japanese family.

+Visit Meiji Shrine, one of the most famous Shinto shrines in Japan and dedicated to the deified spirits of the former Emperor and his wife.
+Enter through the 12-metre-high Torii gate into the tranquil grounds, where you will wash your hands as per Shinto ritual of cleansing before entering this sacred space.

 After lunch, head to the fashionable district of Shibuya and walk on the world's most famous pedestrian crossing.

 Enjoy some free time, before transferring to the pier for your dinner cruise on Tokyo Bay onboard a traditional yakata boat.

 You will be on your feet for approximately 4-5 hours during your touring in Tokyo.
 You will need to get on and off your boat this evening without assistance.

+Meals: D